m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Analyze the Federalist Papers data using
 **only the pivot table that you just created.**
- - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
+ - What does the pivot table suggest to you about the true authors of the **shortest** "MADISON or HAMILTON" essays?
- - How do you currently feel about your prior analysis?
+ - Do you feel manipulated by *analysis 1* to *analysis 4* because it only focussed on the word "upon"?